What’s New in 2026

 Claims can be completed online, by mail, or in person at a Workers’ Compensation Board Office.
 The Workers’ Compensation Board reviews claims and issues a claim decision in contested cases.

-Employers in New York become liable to provide unemployment insurance depending upon their business type.
+Employers in New York become liable to provide unemployment insurance depending on their business type.

 - Nonprofits are liable when they pay remuneration of $1,000 or more or when they employ 4 or more workers on at least 1 day in each of 20 different work weeks in the prior calendar year.